Niklas-Mezynski/fontys-intelligent-traffic-control-g12-scn/documentation/article.md

 As a team member, I ...

 ### Niklas
-As a team meber I ...
+As a team member I ...

 ### Daniel
-As a team meber I ...
+As a team member I did research on traffic control systems around the world.
+I took part in the group designing discussions and contributed to the decisions taken.
+I set up the initial structure of our application and of our repository on Github with Continious Integration using Github Actions.
+During the implementation I worked on some parts of our business logic by defining business objects and their behaviours based on the design choices we made together.
+I implemented a simple GUI to allow us to easily showcase our major use cases.
+I wrote tests for some of the business objects I implemented.